Marcia Wallace: Career

-When The Bob Newhart Show ended its six-season run in 1978, Wallace began three decades of television appearances on game shows, including Match Game, Hollywood Squares, Password Plus and Super Password, Celebrity Whew!, Crosswits, Hot Potato, Body Language, The $25,000 Pyramid, Double Talk, Win, Lose or Draw, Tattletales, To Tell the Truth, and Acting Crazy.
+When The Bob Newhart Show ended its six-season run in 1978, Wallace began three decades of television appearances on various game shows, including Match Game; Hollywood Squares; Password Plus and Super Password; Celebrity Whew!; Crosswits; Hot Potato; Body Language; The $25,000 Pyramid; Double Talk; Win, Lose or Draw; Tattletales; To Tell the Truth; and Acting Crazy.
 She was also on special celebrity episodes of the Ray Combs version of Family Feud and the Jim Perry version of Card Sharks.
-In April 2008, she appeared on the interactive show GSN Live.
+In April 2008, she appeared on the interactive show GSN Live on the cable TV channel Game Show Network (GSN).